vas0k/vas0k.github.io/_pages/intro.md

 ---
-title: "Welcome to my blog!"
+title: "Welcome"
 layout: home
 permalink: /
 ---

+### whoami

+Hello everyone, and welcome to my blog.
+I'm a Security engineer who loves programming and automating stuff.

 ### What's in it for you?